Machine learning with neural networks: Summary

 \section{Summary}

-Perceptrons are layered feed-forward networks that can learn to classify data in a training set $(\ve\xi\tomu,\ve t\tomu)$.
-For each input pattern $\ve\xi\tomu$ the network finds the correct targets $\ve t\tomu$.
+Perceptrons are layered feed-forward networks that can learn to classify data in a training set $[\ve x\tomu,\ve t\tomu]$.
+For each input pattern $\ve x\tomu$, the network finds the correct target vector $\ve t\tomu$.
 We discussed the learning algorithm for a simple example: real-valued patterns with just two components, and one binary target.
-This allowed us to represent the classification problem graphically.
+This allowed us to represent the classification problem graphically, and to see how linearly separable classification problems can be solved by a simple perceptron.
 There are three different ways of understanding how the perceptron learns.
-First, geometrically, to learn means to move the decision boundaries into the right places.
+First, geometrically, the perceptron learn by moving decision boundaries into the correct locations.
 Second, this can be achieved by repeatedly adding a little bit of Hebb's rule.
-Third, this algorithm corresponds to gradient descent on the energy function (\ref{eq:Hw}).
+Third, these rules are similar to the learning rule derived from gradient descent on the energy function (\ref{eq:Hw}).
+Cover's theorem quantifies the capacity of a simple perceptron to separate patterns with binary targets.
+Finally we discussed how to solve non-linearly separable classification problems with perceptrons with a hidden layer.